JeffGiroux/f5_terraform/Azure/Secure_Enclave_Public_DMZ/README.md

 6. Repeat for each virtual server address

 ## Redeploy BIG-IP for Replacement or Upgrade
-This example illustrates how to replace or upgrade the BIG-IP VE
+This example illustrates how to replace or upgrade the BIG-IP VE.
   1. Change the *bigip_version* variable to the desired release
   2. Revoke the problematic BIG-IP VE's license (if BYOL)
   3. Run command